ReDI-School/intermediate-java/lesson14/index.md

 }
 ```

+## Recap
+ - Exceptions are a tool to make expected misbehaviour visible and to allow other parts of the code to handle it explicitly
+ - Exceptions are triggered ("raised") with the `throw` keyword
+ - To handle an exception explicitly, we wrap the method that throws the exception in a try/catch block and use the catch section to handle it.
+ - There are a bunch of predefined Exception types in Java that can be used (e.g. `DateTimeException`, `FileNotFoundException`, `NumberFormatException`, ...)
+ - A custom exception can be implemented with a class that extends either `Exception` or a subclass of it, like `RuntimeException` or one of the predefined ones.
+ - To make it visible that a method could raise a certain exception, we append `throws <ExceptionName>` to the method definition.
+This will force code that calls this method to explicitly handle it.

+## Exercices

-## Exercice
+## Date Validator
-Write a dateValidator method that accept a string as parameter and return true if the string is in the format `DD/MM/YYYY` otherwise it returns false.
+Write a dateValidator method that accept a string as parameter and returns nothing if the string is in the format `DD/MM/YYYY` otherwise it raises a `DateTimeException` as a checked exception.

 ## Custom exceptions 1
 Define a method `checkPhoneNumber` which will be used to check a phone number and throw a custom checked exception if the phone number is not valid.
 A phone number is valid if:
 - Length is exactly 14
 - The first character is +